Marcus-UK/bank_tech_test/README.md

 So that I can keep track of my account activity,
 I want to be able to print off an account statement with dated transactions.
 ```

-#Code structure

-The code is structured with object orientated principles in mind.

-# Running this project

-To see this project in action, Please follow these steps:

-  1. Clone this repository.
-  2. From your terminal, run irb and run the following commands: